Thomas Dunford

 BIOGRAPHY

-Born in Paris in 1988, Thomas Dunford discovered lute at the age of nine thanks to his professor Claire Antonini.
-He continued his studies at the Conservatoire de Paris where he was awarded First Prize (unanimous) in the class of Charles-Edouard Fantin, as well as at the Schola Cantorum of Basel with Hopkison Smith.
+Born in Paris in 1988, Thomas Dunford dicovered lute at the age of nine thanks to his professor Claire Antonini.
+He continued his studies at the Conservatoire de Paris where he earned a First Prize (unanimous) in the class of Charles-Edouard Fantin, and then at the Schola Cantorum of Basel with Hopkison Smith.
 He attended several masterclasses with lutenists such as Rolf Lislevand, Julian Bream, Eugène Ferré, Paul O’Dette, Pascale Boquet, Benjamin Perrot and Eduardo Eguez.

 PHOTOGRAPHY